swfiua/blume/doc/universal.rst

 in our visible universe, beyond the Hubble distance.

 So how does this light, in the form of microwaves make its way to us?
+Surely, light from beyond the Hubble distance can never reach us since it will be infinitely red shifted by the intervening space.

+This is precisely what is required for thermalisation.

 Cosmic dust.
 Intergalactic space dust.
 All at a temperature of 2.73K.